cloudmesh/cloudmesh-manual/docs-source/source/projects/project-gui.rst

    -  showcasing image, flavor, and vm interactions
    -  showcasing registration for clouds

--  checkins into github by all team members.
+-  check-ins into GitHub by all team members.
 If only one team member checks in all other team members will not get credit.

 References